jacob-parmer/OmniAura/README.md

-# All the source code for the Omni Aura synth.
+# Source code for the Omni Aura synth.